 The landmark 1997 UN Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-personnel Mines and on Their Destruction (Mine-Ban Convention) bans the production, use and export of these weapons and has nearly universal support.
 As of November 2016, it had 162 States parties.

 A United Nations International Day for Mine Awareness and Assistance in Mine Action is observed every year on 4 April.

-On 14 April 2015, the UN Secretary-General Ban Ki-moon designated the renowned actor Daniel Craig as the first UN Global Advocate for the Elimination of Mines and Explosive Hazards at the UN Headquarters in New York.
+In 2015, the UN Secretary-General designated the renowned actor Daniel Craig as the first UN Global Advocate for the Elimination of Mines and Explosive Hazards.

 Women and Children in Conflict

 In contemporary conflicts, as much as 90 percent of casualties are among civilians, most of whom are women and children.
 Women in war-torn societies can face specific and devastating forms of sexual violence, which are sometimes deployed systematically to achieve military or political objectives.
 Moreover, women continue to be poorly represented in formal peace processes, although they contribute in many informal ways to conflict resolution.

 However, the UN Security Council has recognized that including women and gender perspectives in decision-making can strengthen prospects for sustainable peace.
 This recognition was formalized in October 2000 with the unanimous adoption of resolution 1325 on women, peace and security.
 The landmark resolution specifically addresses the situation of women in armed conflict and calls for their participation at all levels of decision-making on conflict resolution and peacebuilding.